top of page

 Out of Sight.jpg

-Rooted in the cultural dynamics of the U.S.-Mexico border, my work investigates how place, perception, and inherited histories shape the construction of self.
-My work becomes both an object and a documentation, tracing the ongoing negotiation of identity across internal and external borders.
+Raised along the U.S.-Mexico border, my work investigates how place, perception, and inherited histories shape the construction of my own identity.
+My work becomes both an object and a documentation, tracing the ongoing investigations across internal and external borders.

 The human form is at the core of my practice, serving as a vessel to explore themes of assimilation, immigration, and cultural hybridity.
-Through a mixture of traditional rendering, abstraction, and fragmentation, I depict figures that reflect the fluid and tense experiences of culturally layered spaces.
+Through a mixture of traditional rendering, abstraction, and fragmentation, I depict figures that reflect the tension of culturally layered spaces.
 My compositions incorporate divided planes, symbolic motifs, and references drawn from Chicano iconography, geographical locations, and contemporary culture.

-I often work with acrylic, oil, graphite, and found objects, shifting fluidly between representation and disruption.
-Materiality plays a central role in my process, as dense, tactile surfaces, gestural marks, and layered transparencies become metaphors for memory, erasure, and displacement.
-Bisected panels and fractured planes function as both visual strategies and conceptual frameworks.
+I often work with acrylic, oil, graphite, found objects, and multimedia approaches.
+Bisected panels, fractured planes, and materiality play a central role in my process, and are used to address themes of heritage, memory, erasure, and displacement.
 My compositional decisions are not merely aesthetic; rather, they serve as intentional strategies for articulating the complexities of border life and asserting presence within contested spaces.

 bottom of page